 The following procedures modify and supersede the normal procedural rules for particular subclasses of cases.
-(Where this section does not describe modified procedures, the standard requirements are presumed to apply.)
+Where this section does not describe modified procedures, the standard requirements are presumed to apply.
+Certain Rules may be superseded by provisions in KCC Title 12.
+See section XIV.E.

-- A. Complainant Appeals - 1.
-A complainant appeal under KCC 23.02.070(I) and KCC 23.36.010(B) shall be granted where the record demonstrates all of the following: - a.
-Prior to filing the appeal, the complainant requested in writing that the agency take enforcement action and the agency failed to take such action.
-The complainant's request must have identified the alleged violation's location, the property owner or other person responsible (if known), and the facts supporting the complainant's belief that a violation has occurred or was about to happen.
-The agency is presumed to have failed to take action if thirty (30) days after the request the agency has issued no written response to the complainant that affirmatively commits to taking the action requested or its reasonable equivalent. - b.
-The complainant is an aggrieved person with standing.
-This requires a showing that either the complainant owns or resides on property that may suffer direct injury from lack of enforcement or the property is located in a neighborhood that may suffer appreciable degradation in quality of life from lack of enforcement. - c.
-The complained-of structure, activity, or behavior violates the applicable law and the agency's failure to initiate enforcement was unreasonable.
-Failure to initiate enforcement is reasonable if it does not result in action specifically prohibited by code and, to the extent interpretation may be required, is based on a regulatory construction consistent with the code's intent and purpose.
-Failure to initiate enforcement is also reasonable if the violation is de minimis, meaning the limited benefit to the public from pursuing an enforcement action is clearly outweighed by the administrative cost of such action to the agency. - 2.
+A. Complainant Appeals

+- A complainant appeal under KCC 23.02.070(I) and KCC 23.36.010(B) shall be granted where the record demonstrates all of the following: - a.
+Prior to filing the appeal, the complainant alleged in writing to the agency a violation of KCC chapter 9.12, 16.82, or 21A.24, and the agency determined not to issue a citation or order.
+The complaint must have identified the alleged violation's location, the property owner or other person responsible (if known), and the facts supporting the complainant's belief that a violation has occurred or was about to happen. - b.
+The agency is presumed to have determined not to issue a citation or order if thirty (30) days after receiving the complaint the agency has issued no written response to the complainant that affirmatively commits to taking the action requested or its reasonable equivalent, such as sending a violation letter to the alleged violator demanding corrective action by a certain date. - c.
+The complained-of structure, activity, or behavior violates the applicable law and the agency's determination not to issue a citation or order was unreasonable.
+The determination is reasonable if it does not result in action specifically prohibited by code and, to the extent interpretation may be required, is based on a regulatory construction consistent with the code's intent and purpose.
+The determination is also reasonable if the violation is de minimis, meaning the limited benefit to the public from pursuing an enforcement action is clearly outweighed by the administrative cost of such action to the agency. - 2.
 The hearing on a complainant appeal shall be subject to the following procedural requirements: - a.
-Any owners of property subject to the proposed enforcement action shall be served with the relevant notices and shall be entitled to participate in the hearing as parties. - b.
-Discovery orders directed to an agency shall be limited to production of records, in the possession of the agency, generated in the previous ten years, and concerning the affected property (or adjacent properties sharing the same characteristic). - c.
-The agency's claim that the complainant did not effectively submit a request, that the agency has taken the action requested (or its reasonable equivalent), that an appellant lacks standing, or that the complaint repeats an earlier complaint, may be resolved via a dispositive pre-hearing motion.
+The subject matter shall be limited to alleged violations of KCC chapter 9.12, 16.82, or 21A.24. - b.
+Any owners of property subject to the proposed enforcement action shall be served with the relevant notices and shall be entitled to participate in the hearing as parties. - c.
+Discovery orders directed to an agency shall be limited to production of records, in the possession of the agency, generated in the previous ten

-- 3. If the examiner grants the appeal, the examiner shall order the agency to take some specified step within a specified time frame.
+- years, and concerning the affected property (or adjacent properties sharing the same characteristic). - d.
+The agency's claim that the complainant did not effectively submit a complaint, that the agency has not determined not to issue a citation or order, that the agency's enforcement decision is reasonable, that the alleged violation is de minimis, or that the complaint repeats an earlier complaint, may be resolved via a dispositive pre-hearing motion. - 3.
+If the examiner grants the appeal, the examiner shall order the agency to take some specified step within a specified time frame.
 The examiner may retain jurisdiction to assure compliance.
-If an agency fails to reasonably comply with the examiner's order, the examiner may issue a notice and order directly. - B. Mineral Extraction Periodic Review
+If an agency fails to reasonably comply with the examiner's order, the examiner may issue a notice and order directly.

+B. Mineral Extraction Periodic Review